Peach Pancakes

 - Baking Soda and Salt: Some baking essentials to create light and fluffy pancakes!

-- Milk: I used 2% milk in my recipes; however, you can swap it for a different fat percentage or dairy-free milk if needed.
+- Milk: I used 2% milk in my recipes; however, you can swap it for a different fat percentage, buttermilk, or dairy-free milk if needed.

-- Egg and Butter: Some more baking essential for structure and texture.
+- Egg and Butter: Some more baking essentials for structure and texture.

 Not only do peaches make a great addition to the pancake batter but they also make a wonderful topping for a classic pancake recipe.
 Here’s how to make it: